Tehforsch/unsafe_dbg/README.md

 # unsafe_dbg

 ## Motivation
 Sometimes, when you're debugging or testing generic rust functions, you end up wanting to know the value of one of your variables `t` which is of some generic type `T`.
 You want to just write `dbg!(t)`, check the output and get on with your life.
 However, `T` doesn't implement `Debug`.
 Of course, you could just add a `T: Debug` constraint on your function, which can be a decent solution sometimes.
 However, if your function is really deep in the callchain of your code, you end up having to add `T: Debug` constraints everywhere, while also having to `#[derive(Debug)]` for all types that you enter the callchain with.
-Even after having printed the value, the ordeal is not over.
-If you decide to leave the constraints around, this means that there are now `T: Debug` constraints remaining everywhere in the code, that really don't need to be there.
-However, if you remove them, you already know that you will have to debug print another `T` not too far in the future.
+Even after having printed the value, the ordeal is not over, because now you have to make a choice.
+Your first choice is to leave `T: Debug` constraints just hanging around everywhere in the code, adding unnecessary boilerplate and ugliness while also being overly restrictive about the types your code accepts.
+The other choice is to remove the constraints, but you already know that if you do, you will have to debug print another `T` not too far in the future.

 This macro is for those scenarios where you know that currently, when you're running your code, `T` is really just your favorite struct `A`. `A` implements `Debug` and is just generally really friendly and nice to be around and you really just want to see what it has to say.